 What sets Reisastua Lodge apart from most other Salmon Lodges is the average size of the fish that are caught, just take a look in the lodges catch records and you will see stand out fish in every season.
 The number of anglers who have visited Reisastua Lodge and left with a new PB Atlantic Salmon is a testament to how big the fish grow here.

 The river has fantastic fly-fishing runs and deep pools, you will be transported by riverboat into the fishing zones and on the days that the rotation dictates you can visit the national park and the exciting Salmon fishing that this beautiful part of the world has to offer.

-Our guides have grown up on this river and know all its hidden secrets, the traditional Reisa boats that are used to transport you and your fellow anglers are a sleek design perfect for running up through powerful rapids.
-In most water conditions the best rod set ups would be a 8# to 10# double hander and a large reel capable of holding 400m of backing.
-The lines that work best are float, multi density or full sinking and it is wise to have all of them with you to best tackle the many different pools, it is often a good idea to have three separate rods set up in the river boats.
-In August weeks when the water is lower it can also be great fun and effective to fish a 8# single hander with a floating line, this can allow you to fish either an up stream bomber or get the fish fired up with a riffle hitch fly.
-The leaders that you will need would be either mono or flauro but to deal with any big fish that you encounter we strongly recommend it to be between 30lb to 40lb tipped with the strongest hooks that you can find.
+Our guides have grown up on this river and know all its hidden secrets.
+The traditional Reisa boats that are used to transport you and your fellow anglers are a sleek design perfect for running up through powerful rapids.
+In most water conditions the best rod setups are an 8# to 10# double hander and a large reel capable of holding 400m of backing.
+The lines that work best are a float, multi-density or full sinking and it is wise to have all of them with you to best tackle the many different pools, it is often a good idea to have three separate rods set up in the riverboats.
+In August weeks when the water is lower it can also be great fun and effective to fish an 8# single hander with a floating line, this can allow you to fish either an upstream bomber or get the fish fired up with a riffle hitch fly.
+The leaders that you will need would be either mono or fluoro but to deal with any big fish that you encounter we strongly recommend it to be between 30lb to 40lb tipped with the strongest hooks that you can find.

 Note in particular that catch statistics show that the Reisa River is one of the world’s best Salmon rivers with an average weight of the 2010 season at 14lb.